-- E-ELT collects more than 20 times as much light as an 8m telescope - This means that the exposure time needed for a measurement is 20-500 times less. - So can observe the same targets in much less time - Or observe fainter and more distant objects than we can measure now. - Or get more detailed information - Or all of the above!! - But generally no advantage for surface brightness - Currently only Phase 1 is funded : includes only 3 instruments
+- E-ELT collects more than 20 times as much light as an 8m telescope - This means that the exposure time needed for a measurement is 20-500 times less. - So can observe the same targets in much less time - Or observe fainter and more distant objects than we can measure now. - Or get more detailed information - Or all of the above!! - But generally no advantage for surface brightness - First Science Operations includes only 3 instruments - ANDES, MOSAIC & PCS will be 2nd and 3rd Generation